-If you enjoy having a live tree in your home during the holidays, using the right tree stand is a matter not only of convenience but also of safety.
 A Christmas tree stand should be wide enough to support the bottom of the tree while still making good, solid contact with the floor.
-Choose a tree stand that has an adequate water reservoir and fits the trunk of your tree.
+Choose a tree stand that has an adequate water reservoir and accommodates the trunk of the tree you have selected.
 If you must taper the base of the tree to fit it in the stand, then you need a bigger tree stand for the safety of your home and family.

 A good Christmas tree stand should be at least 24 to 30 inches in diameter.
 The larger the diameter of the stand, the greater the support will be for the tree.
-This not only ensures that the tree is straight in the stand, but it makes it more difficult for the tree to tip over.
+This not only ensures that the tree is straight in the stand, but helps to avoid it tipping over.
 It's also important that the tree stand be big enough to hold the full diameter of the tree trunk.
-According to the National Christmas Tree Association, tapering the base of the tree reduces the surface area that absorbs water.
+Tapering the base of the tree reduces the surface area that absorbs water.

-When setting up a Christmas tree, opt for a space in your living room far enough from the wall so that the branches will not bend against the wall.
-If you must leave the tree stand in a place where the branches push against the wall, trim the branches so that they aren't touching the wall.
+When setting up a Christmas tree, opt for a space in your living room far enough from the wall so branches will not bend against the wall.
+If you must leave the stand in a place where the tree's branches push against the wall, trim the branches so that they aren't touching the wall.
 Branches that have too much contact with the wall can make it difficult to straighten the tree in the stand.
 You can always opt for a smaller tree if you're nervous about leaving enough room.

 The Christmas tree stand needs to have solid contact with the floor for stability.
 If you have a deep carpet in the room where you want to put your tree, put a sturdy piece of plywood under the stand (the tree skirt will cover it if you cut the board down to size).

-Live Christmas trees need to have their bases constantly in water to keep the tree as moist as possible.
+Live Christmas trees need to have their bases constantly submerged in fresh, clean water to keep the tree as moist as possible.
 Trees that are allowed to dry out are an extreme fire hazard.
-Some tree stands have a water reservoir in the base, which helps to keep the tree adequately watered.
+Some Christmas tree stands have a water reservoir in the base, which helps to keep the tree adequately watered.

-Metal tree stands can easily scratch hardwood floors as you position the tree.
+Metal Christmas tree stands can easily scratch hardwood floors as you position the tree.
 To protect your hardwood floors, put something on the floor where the tree will stand.
 Non-skid carpet backing or foam-based kitchen mats are good options.
-Also make sure there is something under the stand to protect hardwood floors from unexpected water spills or leaks—it'll make clean up easier!
+Also, make sure there is something under the stand to protect hardwood floors from unexpected water spills or leaks—it'll make clean up easier!